 On November 22, 2006, Maverick received a letter from The Bank of New York as trustee, or the Trustee, for the holders of 2004 4% Convertible Senior Subordinated Notes due 2033 issued by Maverick, or the 2004 Notes, concerning an alleged breach of the indenture entered into on December 30, 2004, between Maverick and the Trustee, and governing the 2004 Notes, or the Indenture.
 The alleged breach of the Indenture was based on Maverick's refusal to grant the holders of the 2004 Notes conversion rights provided by the "Public Acquirer Change of Control" provision of the Indenture.
 On December 11, 2006, the Trustee filed a complaint against Maverick and the Company in the U.S. District Court for the Southern District of New York.
-The complaint alleged that the Company's acquisition of Maverick triggered the "Public Acquirer Change of Control" provision and asserted a breach of control" provision.
+The complaint alleged that the Company's acquisition of Maverick triggered the "Public Acquirer Change of Control" provision and asserted a breach of contract claim against Maverick for refusing to accept the 2004 Notes for conversion for the consideration specified in the "Public Acquirer Change of Control" provision.
 The complaint also sought a declaratory judgment that the Company's acquisition of Maverick was a "Public Acquirer Change of Control" under the Indenture, and therefore triggered the above mentioned conversion rights, and asserts claims for tortious interference with contract and unjust enrichment against the Company.
 Defendants filed a motion to dismiss the complaint, or in the alternative, for summary judgment on March 13, 2007.
 Plaintiff filed a motion for partial summary judgment on the same date.
 On January 25, 2008, Law Debenture Trust Company of New York (as successor to The Bank of New York as trustee under the Indenture) was substituted for The Bank of New York as plaintiff.